How to Print

 - Open the PDF in Adobe Reader or Acrobat.
 Do not open the PDF in your browser and try to print it from there.

-"I downloaded the file, but it is a jumbled mess.
-The pages I'm looking at on my computer screen don't even go together!"
+“I downloaded the file, but it is a jumbled mess.
+The dates don’t line up!”

-Yes, at first glance, the pages may appear to be out of order.
+Yes, at first glance, the dates may seem off, or the pages may appear to be out of order.
 I promise you, this is intentional.
-In all sizes except for full letter, the printable has been designed in a "booklet" style format.
-That means, once the entire PDF is printed following the directions above, you will simply trim the edges at the crop marks (if applicable) and then cut or fold the stack in half to "close" the booklet and all the pages WILL be in the correct order.
+In all sizes except for Full Letter and Classic Happy Planner, the printable has been designed in a “booklet” style format.
+That means once the entire PDF is printed following the directions above, you will simply trim the edges at the crop marks (if applicable) then cut or fold the stack in half to “close” the booklet and all the pages WILL be in the correct order.

-"The front and backside are not lining up.
-They are close, but not exact"
+“The font and backside are not lining up.
+They are close, but not exact.”

 If you are printing double-sided / duplex, you need to find the option in your print settings to change from “Flip on Long Edge” to “Flip on Short Edge.”
 It may also be listed as “Long Edge Binding” or “Short Edge Binding.”